 I hope the six truths about mental illness I shared with you today help you better understand mental illness and the people in the trenches navigating it every single day.
 I hope that you not only quit making assumptions about mental illness but that you will do your homework and share the truth you learn with others, so we can decimate the stigma.

 Change starts with one person standing up and challenging the ignorance that has been accepted as truth.
 When you share these truths about mental illness you chip away at that ignorance.

-Change won’t happen overnight, but even if we are only educating one person at a time, we are still incrementally making progress.
-If we stand firm in our desire to change the way the world views the mentally ill, we will get there in time.
+Change won’t happen overnight, but even if we only educate one person at a time, we are still incrementally making progress.
+If we stand firm in our desire to change how the world views the mentally ill, we will get there in time.

 Subscribe to my email list to receive weekly devotionals and my latest blog posts jam-packed with actionable steps to help you spread awareness about bipolar disorder—and other mental health concerns.
 As an added bonus, when you subscribe, you will receive a free download of my top five favorite online bipolar disorder resources.
 You won’t want to miss it!